Sylvain Guintoli: 2003

 For the 2003 season, Guintoli returned to the 250cc class, racing for the Campetella Racing, riding a private Aprilia, partnering Italian Franco Battaini.
 He showed some good pace, fighting consistently for midpoints scoring positions.

-He finished his first race of the year, at Suzuka in 9th place.
+Guintoli finished his first race of the year, at Suzuka in 9th place.

-He started to get more competitive with a 6th and a 5th place at Mugello and Le Mans respectively.
+Guintoli started to get more competitive with a 6th and a 5th place at Mugello and Le Mans respectively.
 He even scored his first podium at Assen, finishing third in wet conditions, not far behind than race-winner Anthony West and Franco Battaini, both in Aprilias.
 He then scored some other strong points, finishing in fourth place twice, at the Rio GP and at Valencia.

-He finished the year in 10th place with 104 points.
+Guintoli finished the year in tenth place with 104 points.

 2004

 For the 2004 season, Guintoli remained with Campetella Racing, riding again on a private 250 Aprilia.
 He was partnered again by Franco Battaini and this time also by Joan Olivé.
-This year the team struggled and none of them scored podiums.
+This year, the team struggled and none of them scored podiums.

-Guintoli finished the year in 14th place with 42 points, his best result being a 7th place at Barcelona.
-Battaini finished in front of the Frenchman in 10th place with 93 points and Olivé behind in 19th place with 27 points.
+Guintoli finished the year in 14th place with 42 points, his best result being a seventh place at Barcelona.
+Battaini finished in front of the Frenchman in tenth place with 93 points and Olivé behind in 19th place with 27 points.

 2005

 For the 2005 season, Guintoli returned to the Équipe du France GP Scrab, partnered first by Grégory Leblanc and then by Mathieu Gines, both French.
 He once again rode an Aprilia 250.

 Nothing changed from last year, with Guintoli again finishing in midpoints scoring positions.
-He finished the season in 10th place, with 84 points.
-He outpaced his two teammates, with Leblanc who scored 6 points and Gines none.
+He finished the season in tenth place, with 84 points.
+He outpaced his two teammates, with Leblanc who scored six points and Gines none.